Sunset Riders: Sega Genesis

 The Mega Drive/Genesis version of Sunset Riders features the most changes made to the game between the two home versions of the game.
 Out of the four main characters from the arcade game, only Billy and Cormano are featured.
 The two characters in the Genesis version were given surnames that they originally did not have in the arcade version (Billy Cool and Cormano Wild).
 The controls are identical to the arcade version aside from the addition of two shooting buttons instead of just one: one button allows the player to walk and shoot at the same time, while the other shoot button keeps the character still when pressed down, allowing the player to change their aim only.

-Only four of the eight bosses from the arcade version are featured (Simon Greedwell, Paco Loco, Chief Wigwam, and Sir Richard Rose), and each of the four chapters are divided into two stages.
+Only four of the eight bosses from the arcade version are featured (Simon Greedwell, Paco Loco, Chief Scaplem, and Sir Richard Rose), and each of the four chapters are divided into two stages.
 Each boss dialogue is worded in a text bubble instead of voiced.
 The power-up icons have also been replaced as well.
 Unlike the other versions, the player can cause a dynamite stick to explode by shooting it.
 To access the bonus stages, the player must collect a Star-shaped item located in either stage of each chapter.
 The bonus stages also differ from the ones in the arcade version: the player chases after a moving wagon on horseback, while the woman in the wagon tosses bonus coins and extra lives at the player's path.

 In addition to the standard game mode, the Mega Drive/Genesis version features a two-player versus mode.
 The players must shoot each other until one of the players runs out of health.

 Super NES

-In contrast to the Genesis version, the SNES version of Sunset Riders features relatively few changes.
-The barfly that kisses the player character in Stage 1 as well as the saloon dancers from Stage 4 are dressed more conservatively compared to the arcade version.
+In contrast to the Genesis version, the Super NES version of Sunset Riders features relatively few changes.
+Subtitles have been added to the voice acted cutscenes, and the barfly that kisses the player character in Stage 1 as well as the saloon dancers from Stage 4 are dressed more conservatively compared to the arcade version.
+In addition, there is only 1 woman you can rescue in Stage 4, and you do not get a bonus upon rescuing her.
 Hunter dogs, which were present in the first segment of the final chapter in the Genesis version, were removed.
 The Native American enemy characters from Stage 6 were removed and replaced with regular outlaws, leaving only Chief Wigwam as the stage boss.
 The dynamite-tossing female bandits were replaced with male bandits as well.